kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 | 0x0  | GROUP     | Publisher |
 |------|-----------|-|

-## Group Stream
+## Object Stream
-The publisher creates Group Streams in response to a SUBSCRIBE.
+The publisher creates Object Streams in response to a SUBSCRIBE.

 A Group stream MUST start with a GROUP message and MAY be followed by any number of FRAME messages.